-(h) Health insurance subsidy.
-There is hereby established a plan to provide health insurance subsidy payments to retired members of the firefighters' pension system as provided herein:

-(1) Funding.
-A separate fund will be established within the firefighters' pension system for the purpose of providing a health insurance subsidy to eligible annuitants pursuant to subsection (g)(4) of this section.
+- (h) Health insurance subsidy.
+There is hereby established a plan to provide health insurance subsidy payments to retired members of the firefighters' pension system as provided herein: - for the purpose of providing a health insurance subsidy to eligible annuitants pursuant to subsection (h)(4) of this section.
 Members will contribute one percent beginning May 20, 1991, toward the establishment of this fund.
 Beginning May 1, 1992, the city will contribute one percent toward funding.
 Effective July 25, 1994, the city and members will each contribute one-half percent toward funding.
 Effective June 23, 1996, the city and active members will each again contribute one percent toward funding.
 Effective January 1, 2000, the city shall contribute an additional one percent toward funding.
-Effective August 20, 2023, the contribution rates will increase to two percent by members and four percent by the City.
+Effective July 16, 2023, the contribution rates will increase to two percent by members and four percent by the City.
 Contributions funding this subsidy shall be in addition to contributions required in section 2-1272.
-The dollar value of these percentage contributions will be calculated and collected by the methods used in section 2-1272

-- (2) Effective date.
+The dollar value of these percentage contributions will be calculated and collected by the methods used in section 2-1272 - (2) Effective date.
 The board of trustees before April 1 of each year shall determine the dollar value of the annual health insurance subsidy.
 In addition to the amount determined by the board each year, the city shall pay: - a.
 Effective November 1, 2010, a \$100.00 monthly retiree health subsidy to all retired members; and - b.
 Effective November 1, 2011 and continuing thereafter, a \$200.00 monthly retiree health insurance subsidy to all retired members.